 If you are planning a trip to Canada, you may worry about your travel budget since Canada isn’t exactly known as a cheap destination.
-But don’t despair, I wrote this post to show you exactly how much we spent on our Canada road trip and how to save money when traveling to Canada.
+But don’t despair, I wrote this post to show you exactly how much we spent on our Canada road trip.
+Canada doesn’t have to be expensive to visit!

 How to save money when traveling Canada